awsdocs/amazon-fsx-windows-user-guide/doc_source/manage-shadow-cpy.md

 ## Creating a Shadow Copy<a name="new-fsxshadow-copy"></a>

 To manually create a shadow copy, enter the following command in a remote PowerShell session on your file system\.
-For instructions on launching a remote PowerShell session on your file system, see [Using the Amazon FSx Remote PowerShell](#remote-pwrshell)\.
+For instructions on launching a remote PowerShell session on your file system, see [Getting Started with the Amazon FSx CLI for Remote Management on PowerShellGetting Started](remote-pwrshell.md)\.

 ```
 [fs-0123456789abcdef1]PS>New-FsxShadowCopy